Graduate Student Office Committee

 If you received your MS at Penn before entering the PhD program, the semesters you attended while in the Masters program are only counted if they immediately preceded your entry into the PhD program.

-The following enumerates the criteria by which we assign points:
+Office Assignment Criteria --- the following enumerates the additional criteria by which we assign points for the ranking:

 Sharing Offices